ivecl7/nixvim/README.md

 - `todo-comments.nix`: Configures the Todo Comments plugin for highlighting TODO comments.
 - `copilot-chat.nix`: Configures the Copilot Chat plugin for interacting with GitHub Copilot.
 - `navic.nix`: Configures the Navic plugin, shows the current code context.
+- `marks.nix`: Configures the Marks plugin for better using marks.

 ### UI Plugins